ReformCloud/reformcloud/.github/README.md

 ![](https://s17.directupload.net/images/190317/g4777bij.png)

 # ReformCloud 2 [![Discord](https://img.shields.io/discord/499666347337449472.svg?color=7289DA&label=discord)](https://discord.gg/uskXdVZ) [![CodeFactor](https://www.codefactor.io/repository/github/derklaro/reformcloud2/badge?s=1093a7711bb179b3fb6e48ffbb3e4c1315e5aada)](https://www.codefactor.io/repository/github/derklaro/reformcloud2)
-ReformCloud 2 is a server management tool to control every network you are running.
-The cloud system is build to handle all sizes of networks such as network with 80 players or networks with 1000 players.
+ReformCloud is a cloud system programmed and optimized for all sizes of networks.
+Due to an extensive API which supports Sync as well as Asnyc it is easy for any developer to integrate a reformcloud into his systems.

 The cloud system supports java and bedrock edition.